Orangeburg County License Hearing Guide

 Possible Outcomes

-• Restricted/Hardship License Granted: In some cases, the hearing officer may grant a restricted or hardship license, allowing you to drive for specific purposes, such as work, school, or medical appointments.
+• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under limited circumstances.

 Hardship/Restricted License in South Carolina